 You may wish to see an introductory page to this section with a map first.

-Because of its position and steep rocks it is likely that the hill has been fortified since antiquity; the current castle was built in the XIIIth century most likely by Leo I, first king of Lesser Armenia.
+Because of its position and steep rocks it is likely that the hill has been fortified since antiquity; the current castle was built in the early XIIIth century most likely by Leo I, first king of Lesser Armenia.
 Two enclosures of walls surround the upper part of the hill to protect the access to an isolated bastion and to the main castle.
+You may wish to see Gaston, another fortress built by Leo I.

 Entrance to the castle